tegar-wahyu/car-rental/docs/api-documentation.md

 **Driver Errors:**
 - `"Invalid driver ID"` - ID parameter is not a valid integer
-- `"Driver not found"` - Driver doesn't exist
+- `"Driver not found"` - Driver doesn't exist or has been soft-deleted
+- `"Driver not found or has been removed"` - Driver reference is invalid (doesn't exist or soft-deleted)
 - `"Failed to create driver"` - Database error (often duplicate NIK)
 - `"Cannot delete driver with active bookings..."` - Driver has active bookings
-- `"Cannot delete driver with booking history..."` - Driver has completed bookings
+- `"Failed to soft delete driver"` - Database error during soft delete

 **Booking Type Errors:**
 - `"Invalid booking type ID"` - ID parameter is not a valid integer